 On November 11th, every year, we celebrate the service and heroism of our military veterans.
 In the United States, military veterans comprise around 8 percent of the adult population.
-As more veterans begin transitioning from military life to civilian, the need for workplaces to become more veteran-friendly increases.
+As more veterans begin transitioning from military life to civilian, the need for employers to create a veteran friendly workplace increases.

 Veterans make incredibly valuable additions to your company’s culture.
-They bring extensive training and education to the civilian job world, along with essential “soft skills” and real-world experience that you can’t learn in a classroom.
+They bring extensive training and education to the civilian job world.
+Also, along with essential “soft skills” and real-world experience veterans have valuable skills that you can’t learn in a classroom.

-There are big differences between the military and civilian worlds, however, and making the transition successful in the short and long term may seem daunting.
-Read on to learn some of the many ways you can build a more veteran-friendly workplace and maintain it year-round.
+There are big differences between the military and civilian worlds, and making the transition successful in the short and long term may seem daunting.
+Read on to learn some of the many ways you can create a veteran friendly workplace.

 Foster Empathy Through Education